GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Figure 3.
 GNSS Module: LED status

-For Cisco Catalyst 9800 Series Wireless Controller-based deployments, the AP’s Location Type can be found either under General > 360 View > Click here to view Geolocation Information > AP Geolocation Information or under Edit AP > Geolocation.
+For Cisco Catalyst 9800 Series Wireless Controller-based deployments, the AP’s Location Type can be found by navigating to General > 360 View > Click here to view Geolocation Information > AP Geolocation Information or under Edit AP > Geolocation.

 A screenshot of a computerDescription automatically generated